ibm-cloud-docs/watsonxdata/known_issues.md

 When you attempt to create a table with 3000 columns in Presto, the operation fails with a `java.net.SocketTimeoutException: Read timed out` error.
 The error message displays `Table already exists` even though the table was not successfully created.

-This issue occurs because the default Hive metastore timeout is insufficient for operations involving tables with a large number of columns.

 **Workaround:** To resolve this issue, increase the Hive metastore timeout value in the Presto catalog configuration:

 1. Add the following property to your catalog properties file located at `/opt/presto/etc/catalogs/<catalog_name>.properties`: